 Significance The collections information policy describes the history of collections information and cataloguing in your services, explaining what cataloguing systems and professional standards are employed and have been used in the past.
 In creating the policy, services find it a useful mechanism for reviewing professional practice and questioning whether that approach is still appropriate.
+Where past descriptive practice, particularly of marginalised communities, is a barrier to current usage, it may be helpful to explain how you are developing approaches to addressing this over time.
 The policy also works as an advocacy document explaining the approach and requirements of the service and the benefit of a vital but often 'hidden' process.